SalesConnection/Caction-Support/docs/Create_Digital_Form.md

      <img src="img/Create_Digital_Form3_Step_3.png" alt="Create Digital Form3 Step 3">
    </p>

-4. Click on the expand button beside the digital form that needs to create a new digital form.<br>
+4. Click on the expand button beside the digital form that you would like to create the new digital form in.<br>

    <p align="center">
      <img src="img/Create_Digital_Form3_Step_4.png" alt="Create Digital Form3 Step 4">